 Time also seems to stand still along Reid Avenue, the business district where a pleasing absence of chain stores brings to mind a shopping village of the past.
-There’s a bar and package store established in 1938, the historic 1938 Port Theatre being prepared for renovation and restoration, and independent businesses including florists, antiques, salons, a day spa, realtors, boutiques, gift shops, restaurants and outdoor cafes.
+There’s a bar and package store established in 1938, the historic 1938 Port Theatre with its art-deco facade, and independent businesses including florists, antiques, salons, a day spa, realtors, boutiques and gift shops.

 The raw bar is at the junction of Indian Pass Road, which leads three miles the Indian Pass Campground where RV sites, campsites, primitive camping, and a general store can help you escape civilization a while longer.
 The great escape, though, is just across the water.

-The St. Vincents National Wildlife Refuge is a barrier island that helps create the broad lagoon before you.
-Two islands totaling more than 12,000 acres provide an undisturbed environment for fishing, hunting, wildlife viewing, hiking, bicycling, kayaking, and nature photography.
-To reach it, a ferry shuttles people and bicycles (no cars) to this undeveloped island where you’ll find a shoreline that’s never changed and trails that take you into the quiet woods.
+St. Vincents National Wildlife Refuge is a barrier island that helps create the broad lagoon before you, with 12,300 acres that provide an undisturbed environment for fishing, hunting, wildlife viewing, hiking, bicycling, kayaking, and nature photography.
+It’s home to a pack of American red wolves, one of the most endangered animals in the world as well as birds that include Snowy Plovers, Great Egrets and Little Blue Heron.
+To reach it, the St. Vincent Island Shuttle ferries people and bicycles – but not cars- to this undeveloped island where you’ll find a shoreline that’s never changed and trails that take you into the quiet woods.